Woman found guilty of murdering 7-year-old son, 5-year-old girl

 About 11 p.m. on Oct.
 30, 2012, Naperville police responded to a report of a woman who’d been robbed and found Plackowska covered in blood at the home, the state’s attorney’s office said.

-About the same time, officers responded to a call from Marta Dworakowski, who was attempting to locate her daughter, Olivia, whom Plackowska was babysitting.
+About the same time, officers responded to a call from Marta Dworakowski, who was attempting to locate her daughter, Olivia, whom Plackowska was baby-sitting.

 After arriving at Dworakoski’s home, officers found Justin Plackowski and Olivia Dworakowski dead, along with the family pets, the state’s attorney’s office said.